wleddy/staffing/docs2/_build/html/_sources/admin/jobs.rst.txt

 ^^^^^^^^^^^^^^^
 As an Administrator or the Event coordinator, you have the ability to `assign a job to a user <assign_users_to_jobs.html>`_ to work the event.

+Emails and Reminders
+********************

+When a user signs up for a shift or an administrator assigns them a shift, the user will receive an email with the shift details.

+In addition, a few days before their shift, the user will receive another similar email as a reminder.
+The default is that the email will be sent 2 days in advance.
+The System administrator can change the number of days by changing the value in the "Commitment Reminder Days" value in the Preferences table.
+This is a system wide preference that effects all future reminders.

+.. note:: As mentioned before, these emails are only sent when the shift is in future so that if you assign a user to a past shift
+    in order to create an Assignment record, no emails will be sent to the user.

+Reminder Trigger
+^^^^^^^^^^^^^^^^

+The sending of reminder emails is triggered by calling a special web address: `https://<web site name>/process_notifications/ </process_notifications/>`_

+The notification web address requires that you be logged in but does not require any special privileges.